Where limits don’t exist.

 Year course.
 This course explores advanced collegiate math topics beyond Calculus.
 In the fall, students study descriptive and inferential statistics at an accelerated pace along with calculus applications.
 Interested students will be prepared to take the AP Statistics exam in the spring.
 The winter term will expose students to multivariable calculus including partial derivatives, double and triple integrals, and applications.
 In the spring, students will be introduced to Linear Algebra.
 The software program “Mathematica” will be used throughout the winter and spring.
 These topics also provide a natural connection to the style of proof common to higher-level mathematics.
 The course is intended for students who have completed calculus and have an interest in further work in mathematics.
 Prerequisite: Math 50 or 51H.

 For students who have taken the other math electives offered, independent study is available through our directed studies program.
-Students can design their own program or follow collegiate online options such as the Stanford EPGY program.
+Students can design their own program or follow collegiate online options.